mysteryx93/MediaPlayerUI.NET/README.md

 Gets or sets the sample rate conversion quality...
 0 = linear interpolation, 1 = 8 point sinc interpolation, 2 = 16 point sinc interpolation, 3 = 32 point sinc interpolation, 4 = 64 point sinc interpolation.
 Default = 2, set to 4 for best quality.

+#### EffectsFloat

+Gets or sets whether to process effects in 32-bit.
+True for 32-bit, False for 16-bit.
+Default = False, set to True for best quality.

 #### Pitch

 Gets or sets the playback pitch as a double, rising or lowering the pitch by given factor without altering speed.
 Default = 1.